 Select the CRS data table and refine your search using the menus at the top of the datatable.
 Once your answer is displayed, click on the magnifying glass icon to see the list of projects.

 Click on the export tab and select the file format you require for your selected data.
 You can also download the entire data table selected by clicking on Related Files under the export tab then clicking on Full Dataset in the dialogue box.

 All .csv files can be opened in the Excel 2007 or later (use a vertical bar | as delimiter and ” (double-quotes) as text qualifier) or any other software (for example Access, STATA, etc.) that allow more than 65,000 rows.

 When viewing net ODA figures, a negative figure would relate to a year when repayments by a recipient country on loans were larger than ODA received or they could indicate recoveries on grants.

 These characters are displayed when no data are recorded.

 How to view project level micro-data

 Project-level microdata is available in the Creditor Reporting System dataset which can be found under the Individual aid projects (CRS) tab under the Development theme.
-Once you have opened this dataset and refined your search, the data displayed has a magnifying glass icon for each cell.
-Click on the magnifying glass to view the first 1000 lines of project-level microdata.
-You can view more than 1000 lines of microdata in this dataset using QWIDS; first check the box: Show project-level data and/or detailed sector level data (CRS), complete your search terms, display the data then click on underlined data to see microdata.
+Once you have opened this dataset and refined your search, the data displayed is underligned for each cell.
+Click on hyperlink to view the project-level microdata.